Hilton Waikoloa Village review: family-friendly resort on the Big Island, Hawaii

 Hawai‘i Volcanoes National Park is located on the Big Island of Hawaii, the biggest and the youngest island in the chain.
 This National Park extends from the sea level to 13,680 ft. and is home to the summits of two active volcanoes – Kīlauea (one of the most active volcanoes in the world) and Mauna Loa.

-Visiting this national park is a must-do when you are on the Big Island, and if you are lucky, you can even witness the glorious flowing lava on the bottom of the caldera.
+Visiting Hawai‘i Volcanoes National Park with kids is a must-do when you are on the Big Island, and if you are lucky, you can even witness the glorious flowing lava at the bottom of the caldera.

 It’s no surprise that Hawai‘i Volcanoes National Park has been recognized as an International Biosphere Reserve and a UNESCO World Heritage Site.
 Let’s review some important information before planning your next trip to Hawai‘i Volcanoes National Park.